MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-Shaders source file [Shaders/HelloCube.hlsl](Shaders/HelloCube.hlsl) includes uniforms header and
-defines global variable `g_uniforms` of type `ConstantBuffer<Uniforms>` which represents our uniform buffer.
+Shaders source file \[`Shaders/HelloCube.hlsl`\] includes the uniforms header and defines a global variable `g_uniforms` of type
-Note that uniforms buffer is bound to register `b0` and is marked with `META_ARG_FRAME_CONSTANT` space modifier,
+`ConstantBuffer<Uniforms>`, which represents our uniform buffer.
+Note that the uniforms buffer is bound to register `b0` and is
-which different uniform buffer resources may be used for rendering of different frames in flight.
+marked with the `META_ARG_FRAME_CONSTANT` space modifier, allowing different uniform buffer resources to be used for rendering
-MVP matrix from this buffer is used in vertex shader `CubeVS`  to transform vertices from model to projection
+different frames in flight.
+The MVP matrix from this buffer is used in the vertex shader `CubeVS` to transform vertices from
-coordinates on GPU.
+model to projection coordinates on the GPU.

 ```cpp
 #ifdef UNIFORMS_ENABLED